TNorsang/NorsangNyandak-usdc-2024/README.md

 # NorsangNyandak-usdc-2024

-Thank you for the consideration.
+Thank you for the opportunity!